Quotas¶

 Quotas are used to keep track of storage space that is being used on per-user or per-group basis.
 Quotas are measured both in terms of number of files used and total size of files.
 File sizes are measured in terms of the number of blocks used.

-Finding out current usage
+Finding out current usage¶

-When you are logged in to Apocrita, you can see which storage you have access to, and how much you have used, using the qmquota utility.
+you have access to, and how much you have used, using the qmquota

 This will list your home directory, scratch storage and any shared project storage you have access to.